MR-Addict/playground/src/data/posts/implement-markdown.md

 ## 1. Introduction

-After I finished two tools page of this webistes, I want to create a new blog page.
-In other way, when I first learn nextjs, [my first project](https://mr-addict.github.io/nextjs-blog/) was nextjs offical example about creating a personal blog.
+After I finished two tools pages of this website, I want to create a new blog page.
+In another way, when I first learn next.js, [my first project](https://mr-addict.github.io/nextjs-blog/) was next.js official example of creating a personal blog.

 So I think I could do it.

 ## 2. Blueprint

-Based on some research, I think there are five steps we need in order to create a blog using markdown.
+Based on some research, I think there are five steps we need to create a blog using markdown.

 - Get markdown `front matter` data(such as title, date, tags and other information).
 - Get `raw markdown` content(which we will used to convert to html).